-These are the types of infringe that you as a businessman might commit and you a trademark owner might be afflicted by.
+These are the types of infringing that you as a businessman might commit and you a trademark owner might be afflicted by.
 Luckily, there are provisions to protect the trademarks that make sure that the trademark remains safe.

 Trademark infringement is something that can both be deliberate and a mistake.
-To that end, it is necessary that both the parties know about its punishments and implications.
+To that end, it is necessary that both the parties know about their punishments and implications.
 This would prevent an aspirant to make a mistake and protect the owner from being infringed.